 - To the same skillet, add the butter and saute the onions for about 3 – 4 minutes or until they become translucent.
 Add the garlic and cook for a minute.

 - Deglaze the skillet by adding the chicken broth.
 Scrape the bottom of the pan to remove the brown bits.
 Bring to a boil.
 Stir in the pesto and lower the heat.
-Add the Half and Half and garlic powder.
+Add the half and half and garlic powder.
 Simmer for about 2-3 minutes.

 - Return the chicken and any collected juices to the skillet and toss to coat.
 Simmer for 3-4 minutes.
 Stir in the Parmesan cheese and mix well.